Murder of Wisbech woman to feature on Channel 4’s 24 Hours in Police Custody

 - 9 Roadworks to be aware of in Norfolk this week

 - 10 Man dies in hospital after fight near Norfolk pub

 Enquiries by the unit revealed Bauzys had visited a nearby shop about 30 minutes before the ambulance was called to buy alcohol and when paying mentioned to the shop assistant his wife was not breathing.

 In interview Bauzys claimed Mrs Butiene had died as a result of a fall and her alcoholism and that he was not responsible for her death.

-Detective Chief Inspector Alan Page said: 'This was a horrendous case of domestic abuse behind closed doors and Bauzys consistently denied any involvement in his partner's death.
+Det Chief Insp Alan Page said: 'This was a horrendous case of omestic abuse behind closed doors and Bauzys consistently denied any involvement in his partner's death.